Overseas Family

 Can overseas family join discharge planning?

-Usually yes — by phone or video, especially if requested early through the social worker.
+Usually yes.
+By phone or video, especially if requested early through the social worker.
 Name one family contact, join the conference, and get the discharge documents shared and translated.

 How Japan Care Concierge can help